Topl/brambl-cli/microsite/docs/how-tos/complex-tx.md

 ## Example of format

-A file to move the input from a height lock contract to a new address would look like this:
+A file to move the input from a height lock template to a new address would look like this:

 ```yaml
 network: private